 4. Google still loves videos (in fact a lot more than before)

-It is 2020 and if you are still not driving your efforts into creating videos, you are already missing out on a lot.
+We are almost in 2024 and if you are still not driving your efforts into creating videos, you are already missing out on a lot.
 They are likely to be the new king of content!

 62% of Google’s universal searches include videos and are 50 times more likely to show up on the first page in comparison to plain text.
 Afterall, there’s a reason why even corporate giants have infused videos in their digital marketing strategy.